leiradel/rio2d/README.md

 ## Script syntax

 The `example` folder has a script which was used to test the game [Sky Defense](https://www.packtpub.com/game-development/cocos2d-x-example-beginners-guide).

+Comments start with a single quote (') and run until the end of the line.
 The script grammar is:

     script = subroutine* .